deepaksood619/deepaksood619.github.io/docs/devops/kubernetes/concepts-and-overview/configuration/secrets.md

 ## Creating a Secret Usingkubectl

-kubectl create secret generic db-user-pass --from-file=./username.txt --from-file=./password.txt
+`kubectl create secret generic db-user-pass --from-file=./username.txt --from-file=./password.txt`

 ## Mounted Secrets are updated automatically

 When a secret currently consumed in a volume is updated, projected keys are eventually updated as well.
 The kubelet checks whether the mounted secret is fresh on every periodic sync.
 However, the kubelet uses its local cache for getting the current value of the Secret.
 The type of the cache is configurable using the ConfigMap And SecretChangeDetectionStrategy field in the [KubeletConfiguration struct](https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/kubelet/config/v1beta1/types.go).
 A Secret can be either propagated by watch (default), ttl-based, or simply redirecting all requests directly to the API server.
 As a result, the total delay from the moment when the Secret is updated to the moment when new keys are projected to the Pod can be as long as the kubelet sync period + cache propagation delay, where the cache propagation delay depends on the chosen cache type (it equals to watch propagation delay, ttl of cache, or zero correspondingly).

-Note:A container using a Secret as a [subPath](https://kubernetes.io/docs/concepts/storage/volumes#using-subpath) volume mount will not receive Secret updates.
+Note: A container using a Secret as a [subPath](https://kubernetes.io/docs/concepts/storage/volumes#using-subpath) volume mount will not receive Secret updates.

 ## Immutable Secrets and ConfigMaps

-The Kubernetes alpha featureImmutable Secrets and ConfigMapsprovides an option to set individual Secrets and ConfigMaps as immutable.
+The Kubernetes alpha featureImmutable Secrets and ConfigMaps provides an option to set individual Secrets and ConfigMaps as immutable.
 For clusters that extensively use Secrets (at least tens of thousands of unique Secret to Pod mounts), preventing changes to their data has the following advantages:

 - protects you from accidental (or unwanted) updates that could cause applications outages
 - improves performance of your cluster by significantly reducing load on kube-apiserver, by closing watches for secrets marked as immutable.

-Note:Once a Secret or ConfigMap is marked as immutable, it isnotpossible to revert this change nor to mutate the contents of thedatafield.
+Note:Once a Secret or ConfigMap is marked as immutable, it is not possible to revert this change nor to mutate the contents of the data field.
 You can only delete and recreate the Secret.
 Existing Pods maintain a mount point to the deleted Secret - it is recommended to recreate these pods.

 ## Security properties

-## Protections
+### Protections

 Because secrets can be created independently of the Pods that use them, there is less risk of the secret being exposed during the workflow of creating, viewing, and editing Pods.
 The system can also take additional precautions with Secrets, such as avoiding writing them to disk where possible.